agh-glk/fcs/docs/source/manager/views.rst

 fcs.manager.views
 =======================================

-This module contains fcs.manager application views rendered in web browser.
+This module contains FCS Manager application views rendered in web browser.

 .. py:function:: index(request)

    Main page.

-   :param request request: The request object used to generate the response.
+   :param django.http.HttpRequest request: The request object used to generate the response.
    :return: HTML code of the page.